Chilledheart/yass/README.md

 ### Notes on Windows 10

-Visual C++ Redistributable Package is part of Operating System.
+Visual C++ Redistributable Package along with UCRT is part of Operating System.
 You should run yass.exe without problems.

 ### Notes on Windows 7, Windows 8 and Windows 8.1

 If you run Windows prior to Windows 10, Visual C++ Runtime Files may be [required][latest-supported-vc-redist]:
+Or you can install [KB2999226][KB2999226] to get it.

 Below is a matrix support officially:
 Architecture | Link | Notes